Part 67: Riley and Jan, Mae West, More About Halo Meadows

 I attended the elementary school right across from our apartment, Vine Street was one block away, Hollywood Boulevard nearby, and a big Rexall Drug Store was two blocks away.
 This was no ordinary drug store, it had a stage with free talent shows every single weekend, the talent mostly drag queens draped with boa feathers, gowns and wigs.
 They always won first prize as we cheered them on.
 I thought I would grow up to be like them, and when I learned to draw, they were my first full length models, long dresses with slits up the side, big hair, huge boobs, super high heels.
 The front of Grauman’s Chinese Theater was my free playground.

 “Your daughter isn’t really a child.
 She’s an old lady, reborn,” Halo told my parents.
-I thought that vision she had of me might soften her attitude towards me, but it wasn’t a raise, simply a lateral move, still sucking the life out of her.
 According to Halo, her pet poodle, Buttercup, wasn’t really a dog, but rather her reincarnated cousin, Thomas.